 There are many studies that have linked high doses of vitamin C and decreased risk of developing cataracts.
 A daily dose of at least 300 mg of vitamin C seems beneficial for good eyesight.

 You may need higher doses of vitamin C, if you smoke, have diabetes, or take drugs.
-These are risk factors for cataracts, as they deplete the eye’s lens of vitamin C. In this case, you should consult your doctor, You may need a higher dose.
+These are risk factors for cataracts, as they deplete the eye’s lens of vitamin C.

 Vitamin E is also beneficial for lowering the risk of cataracts.
 Especially, when combining with vitamin C. Both are powerful antioxidants.
 We can take safely a daily dose of vitamin E up to 400 IU from supplements.